-Gestational diabetes is a complication of pregnancy that is becoming more common in women of all ethnicities.
+Gestational diabetes is diabetes that happens in pregnancy.
+It is becoming more common in women of all ethnicities.

 Your body gets its major source of energy from glucose.
-This requires the assistance of a hormone called insulin which allows glucose to move from the blood stream to the muscles and other tissues of the body to be used as energy.
-During pregnancy insulin production needs to increase four-fold.
+This needs a hormone called insulin.
+Insulin help glucose move from the blood stream to the muscles and other tissues of the body to be used as energy.
+In pregnancy, your body needs four times the amount of insulin.

 Depending on the severity of your gestational diabetes you may or may not require medication to help control your glucose levels.

 Gestational diabetes usually disappears after the birth of your baby.